EstebanQ2024/Countdown_game/README.md

-Generates a numbers game based on the British TV show "Countdown".
+Randomly generates a numbers game based on the British TV show "Countdown".

 Then solves the game using brute force search with memoization